-- Claimant's Name - Claimant's Date of Birth - Claimant's Health Insurance Claim Number (HICN) or Social Security Number (SSN) if claimant is not yet entitled to Medicare - Claimant's Address and Phone Number The address is used primarily for (1) mailing copies of CMS correspondence and (2) for information purposes when the claimant is also the administrator of the WCMSA account. - Claimant's Release Claimant's signed authorization for CMS, its agents, and contractors to discuss his or her case and medical condition with parties to a WC settlement that includes a Medicare Set-Aside arrangement (sample format attached). - Claimant's Counsel Name, address, and telephone number - Entitlement Information Indicate if the claimant is currently enrolled in Part A and Part B of Medicare or in Part A only.
+- Claimant's Name - Claimant's Date of Birth - Claimant's Medicare ID (Health Insurance Claim Number [HICN] or Medicare Beneficiary Identifier) or Social Security Number (SSN) if claimant is not yet entitled to Medicare - Claimant's Address and Phone Number The address is used primarily for (1) mailing copies of CMS correspondence and (2) for information purposes when the claimant is also the administrator of the WCMSA account. - Claimant's Release Claimant's signed authorization for CMS, its agents, and contractors to discuss his or her case and medical condition with parties to a WC settlement that includes a Medicare Set-Aside arrangement (sample format attached). - Claimant's Counsel Name, address, and telephone number - Entitlement Information Indicate if the claimant is currently enrolled in Part A and Part B of Medicare or in Part A only.